National Science Foundation

 Grant in 2020

-MIFtek is a company based in West Lafayette, Indiana, established in 2013, that specializes in developing advanced cellular analysis platforms.
-These platforms are designed to extract complex information from cells using innovative detectors and illumination processes.
-By employing new parameters and methods, MIFtek enables research organizations to gain insights into cellular systems and their functions, facilitating a deeper understanding of biological processes.
+Founded in 2013, MIFtek specializes in developing advanced cellular analysis platforms.
+These platforms are designed to extract intricate information from cells, utilizing innovative detectors and methods.
+Headquartered in West Lafayette, Indiana, the company empowers research organizations to understand cellular systems and their functions.

 RightFit Analytics